 UNECE Guide to Seed Potato Diseases, Pests and Defects

-Appendix 1: Crop Inspection Training Plots.
+Annex 1: Crop Inspection Training Plots.

 1. Purpose of training plots

 Training plots are grown specifically for the purpose of providing a training resource.
 Such plots are normally planted with parental tubers from mother plants with known faults or from plants known to be healthy.
 Inspectors are then able to view and become familiar with a range of disease symptoms.